 One of the most effective things you can do to make your lifestyle more eco-friendly is to eat sustainably.
-There are lots of simple ways to reduce the impact of your food on the environment – here are some ideas to make a difference.
+A quarter of global greenhouse gas emissions come from food, over half of that from animal products.
+There are lots of simple ways to reduce the impact of your food on the environment.

 Reduce your intake of animal products